 LARVA’s complete design, in terms of both software and provided data, offers a new, convenient processing engine for whole genome mutation burden tests.
 Exome burden tests may be conducted with naturally defined regions—genes—to test for mutation burden.
 Whole genome burden tests, however, are hindered by the fact that many noncoding functional regions are poorly defined, if at all.
 LARVA unifies multiple noncoding annotation sets derived from a set of uniformly processed pipelines and experiments.
 These annotations are tested for mutation burden, and make it easy to understand the functional significance of each highly mutated region.

 One factor that may affect LARVA’s performance is the uneven sequencing depth of the WGS experiments currently available.
 This may result in undetected variants in regions that are insufficiently covered, or not covered at all.
 Our plan is to incorporate additional, uniformly processed WGS data into LARVA as it becomes available in the future.
-Moreover, our analysis of LARVA’s false positive and false negative rate is limited by our relatively incomplete understanding of noncoding cancer drivers.
-Hence, it is difficult to rigorously test LARVA’s sensitivity and specificity.
-Given our better understanding of coding cancer drivers, we have evaluated LARVA on coding regions on a total of 5,032 whole exome sequencing samples from TCGA (see Text S1 for details).
-Six out of the seven genes LARVA discovered under high mutation burden were clearly documented as associated with some type of cancer.
-On the other hand, many false positves were reported by the simple binomial test.
-Moreover, p-values calculated from LARVA follow the uniform distribution quite well, and our replication timing correction further improves the p-value distribution (Fig. S12).
-However, p-values from binomial distrbution severly violates the uniform distribution, providing further evidence of its inapproapriate fitting.
+Groups such as the TCGA’s Pan-Cancer Analysis Working Groups (PCAWG) are currently working to produce such data for higher quality downstream analyses.

 In summary, LARVA is a powerful computational method to explore a broad range of genome annotations to uncover the ones that are mutated across many samples.
 LARVA makes it possible to predict putative noncoding drivers of genetic disease, and prioritize these predicted drivers for more rigorous downstream analysis.
 This may lead to faster identification of important targets that may be used to suppress disease with therapies and drugs.